Skip to main content

 " Sorry?
 Why?"
 Udai was surprised.

 " I...
-I thought you were hurting Maasa.
+I thought you were hurting, Maasa.
 I...
 I searched your room..."

 "You...
 What?"
 Udai Singh couldn't believe his son!

-" I found some court papers and that is why we are here today Dad, it's all my fault!"
+" I found some court papers, and that is why we are here today, Dad, it's all my fault!"
 He sobbed.

 " What papers?"
-Udai feared the worse.
+Udai feared the worst.

 " Some woman named Dheer...."
 A slap resounded across his face.